arobson/rabbot/README.md

 Failure to handle errors will result in silent failures and lost messages.

 ### Unhandled Messages
-In previous versions, if a subscription was started in ack mode (the default) without a handler to process the message, the message would get lost in limbo until the connection (or channel) was closed and then the messages would be returned to the queue.
-This is very confusing and undesirable behavior.
-To help protect against this, the new default behavior is that any message received that doesn't have any elligible handlers will get `nack`'d and sent back to the queue immediately.
+The default behavior is that any message received that doesn't have any elligible handlers will get `nack`'d and sent back to the queue immediately.

-This is _still_ problematic because it can create churn on the client and server as the message will be redelivered indefinitely.
+> Caution: this can create churn on the client and server as the message will be redelivered indefinitely!

-To change this behavior, use one of the following calls:
+To avoid unhandled message churn, select one of the following mutually exclusive strategies:

-> Note: only one of these strategies can be activated at a time

 #### onUnhandled( handler )
 ```javascript